 a.
 Materials will only be posted by Residential Life or Housing staff on designated spaces.

 b.
 Materials not posted on designated spaces will be removed.

 d.
-All postings must clearly identify the sponsoring organization, UCLA affiliation, and contact email or phone number.
-All flyers pertaining to Greek letter organizations must have prior stamped approval from the Office of Fraternity and Sorority Relations.
-Any programs co-sponsored with Residential Life must list the Residential Life sponsor in a format no smaller than the name, trademark, logo or symbol of the non-Residential Life entity.
+All postings must clearly identify the sponsoring organization and UCLA affiliation.
+All flyers pertaining to Greek letter organizations must have prior certified approval from the Office of Fraternity and Sorority Life.
+Any programs co-sponsored with Residential Life must list the Residential Life sponsor on the posting.

 e.
 The maximum duration allotted for publicity materials is two weeks from the date of posting, with the exception of long-term programs sponsored by or through Residential Life.
 All posted materials will be removed within 24 hours of the conclusion of the event.